 What to Wear Out There: Safari Packing Tips from the Expert

 A member of the Micato founding family, Joy Phelan-Pinto wears many hats: chief creative officer, style czar, and packing expert, having been to more than 123 countries throughout her career.
-We recently sat down with Joy to pick her brain about the Three Cs of Safari Style – comfortable, casual, colour sensitive — and other tips for packing like an expert for an African safari.
+We recently sat down with Joy to pick her brain about the Three Cs of Safari Style – comfortable, casual, colour sensitive — and other tips on how to pack like an expert for a luxury African safari.

 I’m ready to pack.
 Where do I begin?

-The hardest part is not to over pack.
+The hardest part is not to overpack for a safari holiday.
 The tendency to over pack stems from thinking you’re going to be changing your clothes more than you are.
 Often on safari you’re too busy, you’re getting back late from the afternoon drive, or you don’t want — or need! — to change for dinner.